 The train from Munich to Budapest takes from 7 – 10 hours covering 564 km across 3 countries.

-We caught the EuroNight Kálmán Imre overnight sleeper train from Munich to Budapest in a Double Sleeper and loved it.
+We used our Eurail Global pass to catch the EuroNight Kálmán Imre overnight sleeper train from Munich to Budapest in a Double Sleeper and loved it.

 The Munich – Budapest night train takes a little longer than the day train (10 hours vs 7 hours) but is much more special.